WHAT ARE FORUMS?

 These spaces take many forms, but the most promising in Uganda have been the settlement and municipal development forums.
 Municipal Development Forums (MDFs) provide the space for all urban development stakeholders to come together and plan for urban development.
 The municipal forums in Uganda are hosted by the Municipal Council, but they are governed by an executive comprised of representatives from slum dweller organizations, NGOs, academia, the private sector, and the municipal council.

-For an organized community of the urban poor to be truly representative of its people it has to bring ideas, aspirations, and concerns from the settlement level to the city, national, and international stage.
-At settlement level forums communities can discuss the most pressing concerns to their local community and these ideas can be communicated to the municipal level forum.
+For an organized community of the urban poor to be truly representative of its people, it has to bring ideas, aspirations, and concerns from the settlement level to the city, national, and international stage.
+At settlement level, communities can discuss the most pressing concerns to their local community and these ideas can be communicated to the municipal level forum.

-The forums promote institutional strengthening on a number of fronts: on the one hand, communities enhance their capacity to articulate their priorities and negotiate within formalized structures; while on the other hand, the capacity of municipal governments to respond to their citizens will increase the relevance of management and planning systems, contribute to more effective and efficient development projects, and strengthen overall governance.
+The forums promote institutional strengthening on a number of fronts: on the one hand, communities enhance their capacity to articulate their priorities and negotiate within formalized structures; while on the other hand, the capacity of municipal governments to respond to their citizens increases the relevance of management and planning systems, contributing to more effective and efficient development projects, and strengthening overall governance.
 Beyond mere project cooperation, the forums aim to institutionalize the role of communities in inclusive and sustainable urban development.

 SemandaTwaha Bin Musa, NSDFU leader Mbale